jonathanclui/GoAround/README.md

 # GoAround
-GoAround is web application that allows you to compare your transportation options and request Uber's from desktop.
+GoAround is web application that allows you to compare your transportation options and request Ubers from desktop.

 ##Configuration
 You need your own Uber Developer API CLIENT_ID key and CLIENT_SECRET key in order to run.
 Run the command below and edit the application.yml file to contain your keys.